My authored CTF challenges sources and official writeups

 Finally, turns out that in all modern browsers we can manipulate the document.all object and the DOM tree such that document.all becomes an arbitrary falsy, empty, HTMLAllCollection object that can have arbitrary properties set by javascript or arbitrary named properties set using common DOM clobbering techniques.
 And it’s even callable!

 At this point, the challenge is pretty much solved.
-Based on that we can achieve CSS injection on the challenge page by passing the crafted document.all object with our custom getters to the content script, with a css property containing our @-moz-document rules to match the flag, and by also passing a origin: "USER" property such that @-moz-document rules are actually enabled and a target: { tabId: ... } property to specify the tab to apply the CSS to (the flag tab will always have tabId = 1 in the bot).
+From there, we can achieve CSS injection on the challenge page by passing the crafted document.all object with our custom getters to the content script, with a css property containing our @-moz-document rules to match the flag, and by also passing an origin: "USER" property such that @-moz-document rules are actually enabled and a target: { tabId: ... } property to specify the tab to apply the CSS to (the flag tab will always have tabId = 1 during the bot visit).

-The problem in having this many same rules, each one of them specifying a slightly different selector and trying to set the background-image attribute, will incour into a Specificity conflict and only the most specific rules “wins” the assigment.
-Only 1 exfiltration request will be triggered.
+The problem in having this many same rules, each one of them specifying a slightly different selector and trying to set the background-image attribute, will incur into a Specificity conflict and only the most specific rules “wins” the assignment.
+Therefore, only 1 exfiltration request will be triggered.

 I bypassed this restriction with the following payload generation: